Sponsored content

 Yosemite National Park, California, USA

-It might not be the oldest national park on the continent, nor the biggest, but California’s Yosemite National Park is certainly a contender for the most spectacular – and iconic.
-Yosemite is packed with more natural wonders than you can shake a stick at, from the highest waterfall in North America (Yosemite Falls) to the world’s tallest granite monolith (El Capitan, which rises a dizzying 3,000 ft).
+It might not be the oldest, nor the biggest, but California’s Yosemite National Park is certainly a contender for the most spectacular and iconic.
+It’s packed with more natural wonders than you can imagine, from the highest waterfall in North America (Yosemite Falls) to the world’s tallest granite monolith (El Capitan, which rises a dizzying 3,000 ft).

 3. Denali National Park, Alaska, USA